abstracta/jmeter-java-dsl/docs/motivation/README.md

 | jmeter-java-dsl | 👍 VCS friendly<br/>👍 IDE friendly (auto-complete and debug)<br/>👍 Natural CI/CD integration<br/>👍 Natural code modularization and reuse<br/>👍 Existing JMeter documentation<br/>👍 Easy to add support for JMeter supported protocols and new plugins<br/>👍 Could easily interact with JMX files and take advantage of JMeter ecosystem<br/>👍 All details of simple test plans at a glance<br/>👍 Simple way to do assertions on statistics | 👎 Basic Java knowledge required<br/>👎 Same resources (CPU & RAM) usage as JMeter                                                                                                                                                      |

 ::: tip Notes
 1. <a name="gatling-java"></a> One year after jmeter-java-dsl release, on November 2021, Gatling released [3.7 version](https://gatling.io/2021/11/gatling-3-7-java-dsl-kotlin-and-much-more/), including a Java friendly API for existing Gatling Scala API.
 This greatly simplifies usage for Java users and is a great addition to Gatling.

-   As a side note, take into consideration that underlying code is still Scala and async model based, which makes debugging and understanding it harder for Java developers than JMeter code.
+   As a side note, take into consideration that the underlying code is still Scala and async model-based, which makes debugging and understanding it harder for Java developers than JMeter code.
 Additionally, the model is still tied to `Simulator` classes and maven (gradle or sbt) plugin to be able to run the tests, compared to the simplicity and flexibility of jmeter-java-dsl tests execution.
 :::